cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 After [cloning the repo locally](#cloning-the-radicle-vscode-repo-repo-locally) and opening it in VS Code, run the `Develop Extension` configuration from the "Run and Debug" View.
 This will:

 - ensure you have the required dependencies and auto-align as needed
-- start the task `npm: dev` to compile the source code
+- start the VS Code task `npm: dev` to compile the source code
 - launch a new VS Code window with the extension running in it
 - show the console output, including any errors in a new terminal named `dev`